IT outsourcing: is it the standard?

 If you want to bring a strong and competitive value proposition to the market, partnering with other parties – to still provide a complete service – is the obvious way to go.

-The most important “asset” that MSPs have is the relationship with the client and the position of trust that often goes back years.
-But to retain that same customer, innovation and change are crucial.
-As mentioned, the customer is changing, so you will have to keep up as an MSP.
+MSPs’ most important “asset” is the relationship with the client and the position of trust that often goes back years.
+But to retain that same customer, innovation, and change are crucial.
+As mentioned, the customer is changing, so you must keep up as an MSP.

 So there are plenty of reasons for MSPs to stop doing everything themselves and actively work with an ECO system of partners.